licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ...
 ```

 The reducer with its actions for the state of the digital clock is coded as follows.
-Because `DigitalActions.ts` and `DigitalStore.ts` constitue circle dependency, I would code the two iteratively:
+Because `DigitalStore.ts` and `DigitalActions.ts` are dependent on each other and they constitue circle dependency, I would code the two iteratively:

 ```ts
 // e6ed1b5/src/CompositeClock/DigitalActions.ts